 5. Time Difference Can Hamper Project

-The time difference is good in web development, software development; tech industry in general.
-For instance – You are an e-commerce business and for maintenance purpose, you need some time off when you can’t afford too much traffic.
-In such condition, you can manage work with an offshore team, because in off pick hour your office employee won’t be available.
-But meanwhile it is morning in other parts of the world and they are ready to rock.
+The time difference could be good in web development, software development; the tech industry in general.
+For instance – you are an e-commerce business and for maintenance purpose, you need some time off when you can’t afford too much traffic.
+In such a condition, you can manage work with an offshore team, because in off pick hour your office employee won’t be available.
+But it is morning in other parts of the world and the offshore team is ready to provide service.

 On the other hand, time difference can be bad for offshore arrangement in accounting firms.
-Reason being these industries work in real time.
-Times will come when you or your customers need to get in touch with your employee and you assigned that part to an offshore team.
-That can spark some problem along with customer dissatisfaction.
+The reason is these industries work in real time.
+There could be a time when you or your customers need to get in touch with your employee and you assigned that part of the work to an offshore team.
+They could be unavailable due the time difference.
+That may create serious problems along with customer dissatisfaction.